aneeqaf/Quantum-Simulation/README.md

 ## Run the Simulator

 ### Command line options
+* **-cutSizes, -c**
+	* Required argument : integer to specify the size of one side of a horizontal or vertical cut in a 2D circuit.
+	* This flag is only relevant when the simulation involves sum of tensors.
+	* If flag is not used then, the program decides the best cut for sum of tensors simulation.
 * **-depth, -d**
 	* Required argument : integer to specify the number of cycles to simulate
-	* If flag is not used then the default is set to simulating all the cycles.
+	* The default setting simulates all cycles.
 	* This option is not used when creating a random circuit.
 It is only relevant when reading from inputfiles.
-* **-cutSizes, -c**
-	* Required argument : integer to specify the size of one side of a horizontal or vertical cut in a 2D circuit.
-	* This flag is only relevant when the simulation involves sum of tensors.
-	* If flag is not used then, the program decides the best cut for sum of tensors simulation.
 * **-google, -g**
 	* Required arguments : this flag takes in two arguments - number of qubits and total depth of the circuits.
 	* It is responsible for creating a google circuit.